Research Institute for Sustainable Humanosphere, Kyoto University seek applicants for “Mission Research Fellows” from the public

 - Positions available:

-Mission research fellows: a few (employment will start on June 1st, 2020)
+Mission research fellows: 1 person (employment will start on September 1st, 2021)

 Uji Campus,Kyoto University, Gokasho, Uji City